V4Fire/Client/src/super/i-data/README.md

 ## Offline reloading

-By default, a component won't reload data if this no internet, but you can change this behavior by switching the `offlineReload` prop to `true`.
+By default, a component won't reload data without the internet, but you can change this behavior by switching the `offlineReload` prop to `true`.

 ## Error handling